OpusCapita/react-svg/src/client/components/SVGIcon/SVGIcon.DOCUMENTATION.md

 ### FAQ

 Q: Where I can get an icons *.svg files?
-A: You can use `opuscapita-svg-icons` package.
+A: You can use `@opuscapita/svg-icons` package.